 How to Measure Power Draw with Meters

 One of the easiest ways to measure the overall power consumption of your PC build is to invest in an external power meter.
 Using these power meters couldn’t be simpler.
 All you need to do is plug the device into a wall outlet, then plug your PC’s power cable into the plug built into the power meter.
 The next time you fire up your PC, the power meter will give you an accurate reading of how much electricity your PC is consuming.

 This is particularly handy for understanding how much power is being consumed during various tasks.
 However, the downside to this is that an external power meter won’t help you determine which Power Supply unit is suitable for your build.

-One of the highest reviewed units is the Kill-A-Watt electricity usage meter, which boasts a 4.5 star rating from over 6,000 reviews.
-The best part is that they’re pretty cheap, with most hovering in the $20-$30 mark.
+One of the highest-reviewed units is the Kill-A-Watt electricity usage meter, which boasts a 4.5 star rating from over 6,000 reviews.
+The best part is that they’re pretty cheap, with most hovering in the $20 to $30 mark.
 There are other, more expensive units that offer additional features, like the ability to record power consumption, but these can be significantly more expensive.
 For the average user, the cheaper units do the job.

 Other than finding out the power your PC is consuming, you may also want to check the power output of the USB port so that you know is it sufficient to power your external devices.
 Lastly, find out how to choose a power supply for your PC.